Perspective | The GOP’s anti-trans bills are ignorance in action

 This bill is one of dozens of transgender-related bills introduced so far in 2021, each with a sumptuously Orwellian moniker (“An Act Concerning Civil Immunity for Interscholastic Athletic Organizations and the Sanctioning Bodies of Private Youth Organization”), and each one claiming to protect children, while faltering upon close reading.

 Arkansas has recently passed three anti-trans bills.
-One of them, titled the Save Adolescents From Experimentation Act, prohibits doctors from administering care related to gender transitioning, deeming medical interference as “risky” and “permanent.”
+One of them, titled the Save Adolescents From Experimentation Act, prohibits doctors from administering care related to gender transitioning, deeming medical interference “risky” and “permanent.”

 But the language of the bill includes puberty blockers, i.e., hormones that shut down the production of estrogen or testosterone.
 Not only are puberty blockers reversible, but their original use included assisting cisgender children who were undergoing precocious puberty.
 Blockers were a way of, say, keeping a 5-year-old from the trauma of early menstruation.
 The bill doesn’t have anything to say about preventing that use.